-REGIONAL HAZE FACTSHEET

-CLEARING THE AIR

-Air pollution remains one of the most serious problems facing national parks.
+REGIONAL HAZE FACTSHEET ARKANSAS CLEARING THE AIR Air pollution remains one of the most serious problems facing national parks.
 It is threatening the health of park visitors, wildlife and neighboring communities, driving the climate crisis and compromising our views with hazy skies.
 In fact, nearly 90 percent of our more than 400 national parks are plagued by haze pollution caused mostly by coal plants, vehicles and other industrial sources, as well as oil and gas development and operations.
 Fortunately, certain national parks and wilderness areas, labeled "Class I" areas, have the strongest clean air protections in the country, mandated by the Clean Air Act (CAA).
 The Regional Haze Rule is the CAA's time-tested, effective program that requires federal and state agencies as well as stakeholders to work together to restore clear skies at Class I areas around the country.
-While New York doesn't have any Class I areas in the state, air pollution from industrial facilities in New York contributes to hazy skies throughout the state and region.

-New York has submitted its regional haze plan to the Environmental Protection Agency (EPA).
+In Arkansas those places include Caney Creek and Upper Buffalo Wilderness Areas.
+Arkansas has submitted its regional haze plan to the Environmental Protection Agency (EPA).
 The plan outlines what pollution reductions the state will require from industrial facilities, if any.
 EPA must now decide to approve, partially approve, or disapprove the plan.